Skip to main content

 class QueryResult(BaseModel):

-response: str # AI-synthesized answer
+response: str # prose answer or machine-friendly summary

 tools_used: list[QueryToolUsage] # [{ id, name, skill_calls }]